davidson16807/tectonics.cpp/inc/model/rock/README.md

 * **density tower** all mass that comprises a world, expressed as a density partitioned series of mass pools of any phase (solid, liquid, or gas)
 * **crust**       	a subsection of a density tower that is composed strictly of solid mass
 * **plate** 	  	a subsection of a crust that is characterized by a unique orientation and velocity
+* **formation**  	a subsection of a plate that consists of a raster of strata that each share a unique manner of formation
-* **column** 	  	a subsection of a plate that is characterized by a unique point on the globe, expressed as cell contents within a **raster**
+* **column** 	  	a subsection of a plate that consists of an array of strata that each share a unique location on the globe
-* **stratum** 	  	a subsection of a column that is characterized by a unique depth, thickness, and particle makeup
+* **stratum** 	  	a subsection of a plate that is characterized by a unique manner of formation and location on the globe
 * **particle**    	a subsection of a stratum that exists as a cohesive unit, ranging in size from a boulder to a particle of clay
 * **clast**   	  	a subsection of a particle characterized by homogeneous grain makeup (originally a smaller particle prior to lithification)
 * **grain**         a subsection of a clast that is comprised of a single mineral